 - They will need to learn Objective C

-Learning to use xCode, Cocoa and Objective C are not easy, luckily there are a lot of resources kids can reference to try and get going.
+Learning to use xCode, Cocoa, and Objective C is not easy, luckily there are a lot of resources kids can reference to try and get going.

-- A good place to start is the IOS Developer Library
+- An excellent place to start is the IOS Developer Library.

 - Beginning iOS 6 Development: Exploring the iOS SDK is a very popular iOS programming book.

-- Objective-C Programming: The Big Nerd Ranch Guide (2nd Edition) This book is another great choice for learning Objective C
+- Objective-C Programming: The Big Nerd Ranch Guide This book is another great choice for learning Objective C

 - Cocoa Programming for Mac OS X (4th Edition) there aren’t a lot of books for Cocoa here is one to get started with.